Graduate Thesis Submission Guidelines

 - The student completes his/her thesis and obtains the required signatures, as determined by the Graduate Program Office of the student's school or department.

-- The student submits the completed Graduate Thesis Submission Form and Graduate Student Thesis Publication Agreement, along with the PDF of the actual thesis (with any accompanying files) to the Graduate Program Office.
+- The student downloads and completes the Graduate Student Thesis Publication Agreement and submits the completed form, along with the PDF of the actual thesis (with any accompanying files) to their department office.

-- The Graduate Program Office sends the thesis (and files) to the University Library.
-If the Program Office wishes to have one or more bound copies, they send those to the Library to be bound.
-The Library will return the bound copies according to its bindery schedule (currently sent out & received on a quarterly basis).
+- The department office submits the thesis (and files) to the University Library.
+If the department wishes to have one or more printed copies bound, they send those to the Library to be bound.
+The Library will return the bound copies according to its bindery schedule (currently sent out & received 2-3 times per year).

 - The Library will make the thesis (i.e. the PDF file) available through a persistent URL embedded in the online catalog record.
 If the thesis is under embargo, the pdf file will only be available to SCU-authenticated users, but not to readers outside the SCU network.
 Once the embargo is lifted, all users will have access to the electronic version of the thesis.